Find and fix writing mistakes instantly

 - We grew what in our own garden?

 If rephrasing in this way makes a grammatically correct, logical sentence that does not require a preposition around the interrogative word, then we’re dealing with object pronouns in the category we’ve been discussing so far.
 The key here is that adding a preposition would make the sentence illogical.
+Here are a couple object pronoun examples:

 - Alexander saw to who across the room?